Prasana-sys/ysz_phSensor_Xiao_nRF52840/README.md

 Do not install the mbed-enabled BSP and if modifying code in this repo, only use the libraries provided in the non-mbed BSP!

 After installing the board package, navigate to Tools > Board and select "Seeed XIAO nRF52840".

+Do not modify file structure, i.e., maintain /src/MODULE_NAME/src/FILES_HERE for submodules to compile along with .ino file.

 ## State Diagrams and Flowcharts